devpack/nbody-taichi-pygame/README.md

 # nbody-taichi-pygame

 Python-Taichi version of the nbody problem.
-Taichi is used for the N² computation (no BH tree used) and PyGame handles the draw calls into a regular pygame surface (3D is done by hand for the matrix fun), then this surface is then converted into a texture which is rendered in a quad (ModernGL window) by the fragment shader.
+Taichi is used for the N² computation (no BH tree used) and PyGame handles the draw calls into a regular pygame surface (3D is done by hand for the matrix fun), then this surface is converted into a texture which is rendered in a quad (ModernGL window) by the fragment shader.
 Options can be adjusted on the fly using Dear Imgui bindings.

 Leapfrog / Verlet integration has been used for its energy conservation property.